Nerina Pallot: 2009–2010: The Graduate

 Pallot worked with several big name co-writers in preparation for the follow-up to Fires, including Linda Perry (Christina Aguilera's "Beautiful") and Rob Davis (Kylie Minogue's "Can't Get You Out of My Head").
 She also wrote an album's worth of material with Rick Nowels (Madonna's "Power of Goodbye", Belinda Carlisle's "Heaven Is A Place on Earth").
-However, she struggled with the co-writing process and in the end only self-written songs made the album.
+She struggled with the co-writing process and in the end only self-written songs made the album.

 The Graduate was released on 5 October 2009 in the UK and reached number 46 on the Official UK Albums Chart in its first week of release.
 The standard version of the album features 10 original tracks, whereas the iTunes version contains three additional tracks, and the deluxe version contains seven acoustic versions of the tracks.
 The album polarised critics, with some lauding it as her best album yet and others seeing her change of direction from Fires as a mistake.
 Having had no intention of releasing Fires 2, Pallot has defended the need for a progression between the two records.
 She toured the UK in October 2009, including a performance at Glasgow's Oran Mor venue on Wednesday 7 October, showcasing songs from the new album The Graduate.